rachelmh22/Movies-ETL/README.md

 ## Purpose

-This purpose of this project is to use the Extract, Transform, Load (ETL) process to create a data pipeline in order to prepare clean data for a hackathon.
-We need to gather data from both Wikipedia and Kaggle, combine them, and save them into a SQL database so that the hackathon participants have a nice, clean dataset to use.
+This purpose of this repository is to upload the deliverables for module 8 challenge.
+In this module, we learn to use the Extract, Transform, Load (ETL) process to create a data pipeline in order to prepare clean data for a hackathon.
+We need to collect the data, combine them, and load it into a SQL database.
+This will create clean data that can be analyzed.

 ## Deliverables for Module 8 Challenge
 - Write an ETL Function to Read Three Data Files